GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.6/en.md

 - Validate the license keys when updating the plugin
 - Simplified the Tutorial section
+- Validate that the PHP memory limit is at least 64MB to load Gato GraphQL (#2631)

 ## Fixed

 - Bug where a syntax error on a variable definition in the GraphQL query was not validated
+- Disable the max execution time when compiling the container (#2631)